mayankpriy/Python-Dojo/README.md

 ---

-## 🎯 What is Python Dojo?
+## 🎯 What is Python Atelier?

-Python Dojo is a **comprehensive learning platform** designed to take you from Python basics to advanced concepts through **hands-on practice**.
+Python Atelier is a **comprehensive learning atelier** designed to take you from Python basics to advanced concepts through **hands-on practice**.
 Each topic includes **30 detailed questions** with real-world scenarios, making it perfect for:

 - 🎓 **Students** learning Python programming
 - 💼 **Job seekers** preparing for technical interviews